aharjula/moodle-qtype_stack/doc/en/Developer/Future_plans.md

   * MapleTA
 * Possible Maxima packages:
  * Better support for rational expressions, in particular really firm up the PartFrac and SingleFrac functions with better support.
- * Package for scientific [units](../Authoring/Units.md), and a science answer test.
  * Support for inequalities.
 This includes real intervals and sets of real numbers.
  * Support for the "draw" package.
- * Add an ephemeral form for floating point numbers for better support for the numerical tests.
-See below.
 * Add support for qtype_stack in Moodle's lesson module.

-## Ephemeral forms for numbers.

-Currently there are problems with the NumSigfigs tests and the other numerical tests.

-This is due to the fact that the NumSigFigs answer test code uses maxima's `floor()` function, which gives `floor(0.1667*10^4)` as `1666` not `1667` as expected.

-To avoid this problem we need an "ephemiral form" for representing numbers at a syntactic level.
-This test probably needs to operate at the PHP level on strings, rather then through Maxima.